Gricad/calcul/_drafts/2017-04-20-nix-on-hpc-platforms.markdown

 ## Install NIX

-The second step is to install the Nix command line tool.
-Download the source tarball from the [Getting Nix page][getting_nix].
-Don't follow the quick way with the install script, it's not suitable for a multi-users installation.
+The second step is to install the Nix command line tools.
+Download the source tarball from the [Getting Nix page][getting_nix]. **Don't follow the quick way with the install script**, it's not suitable for a multi-users installation.

 In our computing center, we use [environment modules][env_modules] and a software repository shared on all the nodes into the path ``/applis``.
 Even if it becomes obsolete if you use Nix, it's not incompatible, so we choose to install the nix tools the same way we install other modules.
 For example, here's how we did (of course, it will not be suitable for you, and you'll have to adapt to your software environment):